How much does the TypeWell training course cost?

 This is an important question!
-We encourage you to post a job on the TypeWell Jobs Board as well as local/campus job listing sites.
+We encourage you to post a job on the ATSP Jobs Board as well as local/campus job listing sites.

 - Read about the required skills for transcriber candidates

-To save time, send all candidates through our three screening tests (typing, listening, grammar) first and ask them to email you their TypeWell test results along with a résumé.
-This way you can determine which candidates possess the necessary skills, before you invite them for an interview.
+To save time, send all candidates through our three screening tests (typing, listening, grammar) first and ask them to email their TypeWell test results to you, along with a résumé.
+This way you can determine which candidates possess the necessary skills before you invite them for an interview.